Mortgage Payment Breakdown: What You Actually Pay

 30 $1,460 $25,080 $0

 The crossover point, where principal paid first exceeds interest paid in a given year, happens around year 20 on this loan.
 For the first two-thirds of the loan, the lender collects more interest than principal each year.
+The mortgage math guide covers how down payments, loan terms, and rate changes affect this balance in detail.

 What this means in practice